INNOVINATI/microwler/docs/getting-started.md

 # Getting Started

 ## Installation
-Before you start, create a folder for Microwler projects and enter it:
+Before you start, create a workspace/folder for **Microwler** projects and enter it:
 ```bash
 mkdir microwler && cd $_
 ```